Keeping registers for co-operatives

 - another office where you keep and work with the register

-- another office approved by us.
+- another office approved by us (the Office of Fair Trading).

 - your directors

-- members and shares
+- your members and any shares

-- cancelled memberships (showing their last activity date)
+- cancelled memberships showing their last activity date

 - notifiable interests